Peter Max: Work

-Legal
+Legal issues

-In 1997, Max was indicted by a grand jury in United States District Court for federal income tax evasion and pled guilty in the Southern District of New York before Senior United States District Judge, Kimba Wood of defrauding the Internal Revenue Service by having concealed $1,100,000 in income.
-The New York Times wrote, “A Federal grand jury in Manhattan also indicted Mr. Max, 58, on charges that he bartered his paintings as part payment for homes in Woodstock, N.Y., and Southampton, L.I., and in St. John in the United States Virgin Islands.
-The indictment says he failed to declare the "sale" of those paintings on his income tax returns.
-After learning he was under criminal investigation in November 1990, the indictment charges, Mr. Max and his accountant, Rubin Gorewitz, 71, tried to conceal income from the I.R.S. by faking sales receipts for the art that had been traded for real estate.”
-In exchange for his plea bargain Max received a felony conviction and was sentenced to a term of two months of incarceration in a prison operated by Federal Bureau of Prisons overseen by the United States Department of Justice.
+In 1997, Max was indicted by a grand jury in United States District Court for federal income tax evasion and pleaded guilty in the Southern District of New York before Senior United States District Judge Kimba Wood of defrauding the Internal Revenue Service by having concealed $1,100,000 in income.
+The grand jury also indicted Max on charges that he bartered his paintings as part payment for multiple homes in New York State and the U.S. Virgin Islands, but failed to report these transactions on his income tax returns.
+After learning he was under criminal investigation, the indictment charged, Max and his accountant, Rubin Gorewitz, tried to conceal income from the I.R.S. by faking sales receipts for the bartered art.
+In exchange for his plea bargain, Max received a felony conviction and was sentenced to a term of two months in prison.

-In 2019, the estate of Louis Gottlieb filed a civil lawsuit in New York Supreme Court against Peter Max, and the estate of Peter Max’s late wife, Mary Max.
-The suit alleged that Peter and Mary Max had embezzled $4,600,000 from the $11,000,000 Gottlieb trust while the trust’s grantor, Louis Gottlieb was suffering from dementia.
+In 2019, the estate of Louis Gottlieb filed a civil lawsuit in New York Supreme Court against Peter Max, and the estate of Peter Max's late wife, Mary Max.
+The suit alleged that Peter and Mary Max had embezzled $4,600,000 from the $11,000,000 Gottlieb trust while the trust's grantor, Louis Gottlieb, was suffering from dementia.
 The suit further alleged that Peter and Mary Max had squandered the ill-gotten gains on luxury goods.
-According to the New York Post, “They used much of the cash to splurge on bling, including a Cartier bracelet, earrings and a ring collectively worth $1.485 million; $1.3 million in jewelry from Bhagat; a Verdura ring costing $58,500; and $47,000 Van Cleef & Arpels earrings, among dozens of other pricey purchases, according to Lou’s daughter, who is seeking to recoup the cash.”
+According to the New York Post, "They used much of the cash to splurge on bling, including a Cartier bracelet, earrings and a ring collectively worth $1.485 million; $1.3 million in jewelry from Bhagat; a Verdura ring costing $58,500; and $47,000 Van Cleef & Arpels earrings, among dozens of other pricey purchases, according to Lou's daughter, who is seeking to recoup the cash."
 The Gottlieb estate sought to recover a portion of the alleged ill-gotten proceeds from Peter Max following Mary Max's suicide when Peter Max attempted to liquidate the luxury goods at Doyle New York.